Hyunkimjr/ShellLubeBayManagement/README.md

 # Inventory Management System

 ## 📌 Description
-A Windows Forms inventory management system built using C# and MySQL.
-This system allows product management, sales tracking, and stock monitoring.
+A desktop inventory management system built using C# WinForms and MySQL, designed to streamline product tracking, sales recording, and stock monitoring for small businesses.

 ---